ceramicstudio/js-composedb/website/docs/api/commands/cli.document.md

 Create a document with given content

-You can use this command to test how document creation works, but in your live app you will use ComposeDB GraphQL Mutations instead. <!-- replace with guide > [](../../guides/interacting/mutations.mdx) -->
+You can use this command to test how document creation works, but in your live app you will use ComposeDB GraphQL [Mutations](../../guides/data-interactions/mutations.mdx) instead.

 ```
 USAGE